 Induction cook top

-Last but not least, I was really thinking of being able to run an induction cook top in the Dmax and/or camper trailer.
+Last but not least, I was really thinking of being able to run an induction cooktop on 12V in the Dmax and/or camper trailer.
 The main reason would be to overcome the wind that can be a problem using an outdoor kitchen.

 Cooking outdoors when its windy can be a total nightmare, and an induction cook top overcomes this completely.